hawkflow/hawkflow-airflow/README.md

 }
 ```

-#### When your DAG runs, you will see the output in the HawkFlow UI. https://app.hawkflow.ai/login
+Now when your DAG runs, you will see the output in the HawkFlow UI. https://app.hawkflow.ai/login

 ### <span style="color:#D10000">Known Issues</span>